mobilecoinfoundation/mcips/text/0004-recoverable-transaction-history.md

 this somewhat weaker HMAC-over-key-exchange mechanism.
 However, the HMAC mechanism results in a significantly shorter signature, and it achieves our deniability goal, which a full digital signature would not.

-One drawback of the Authenticated Sender With Payment Request Id memo design is that the pyament request id is limited to 8 bytes.
+One drawback of the Authenticated Sender With Payment Request Id memo design is that the payment request id is limited to 8 bytes.
 However, we believe that this will be adequate in practice.

 One drawback of the Destination Memo design is that it imposes numerous limits on the total outlay, fee, number of recipients, etc.